Bridges of Amsterdam | Bruggen van Amsterdam

 The Nescio Bridge | Amsterdam Bridge 2013

-The Nesciobrug
+Nesciobrug 2013

 Designated as bridge number 2013 in Amsterdam’s numbering system, is a remarkable feat of engineering named in honour of the renowned Dutch writer, Nescio.
 This elegant curved bridge features a hang-cable-stayed design, making it one of the longest and most impressive bicycle and pedestrian bridges in the Netherlands.
 Stretching an impressive 780 meters in total length, the Nesciobrug stands as a testament to both modern engineering prowess and its tribute to the literary legacy of Nescio.